Català FC: Rivalry with FC Barcelona

+Dispute over Bonanova

+The Velódromo de la Bonanova became the first playing field of the first two clubs officially founded in Barcelona: Català FC and FC Barcelona.
+Being a rental field, the two dean clubs of Catalonia had to share this venue, together with other groups in the city.
+The members of the Tolosa Gym that founded Català FC had begun using the ex-velodrome for their rehearsals on 22 October, and a few weeks later, on the Christmas Eve of 1899, the venue hosted the very first match between these two clubs.
+Bonanova was the home ground of FC Barcelona for nine months, until Català reached an agreement with the owners to exclusively rent it, forcing their rivals to move to Hotel Casanova.
+Barcelona played their last match at the Bonanova on 23 September 1900, precisely against Català FC, which was also the first match of the 1900–01 season.
+The Barcelona team won 3–1 with goals from Gamper and Otto Maier, thus winning the club's first-ever piece of silverware: An art object made of bronze.

+Copa Macaya

 As one of the oldest clubs in Catalonia, Català FC could have been a member of the very first competition held in the Iberian Peninsula, the Copa Macaya in 1900–01 Copa Macaya, but they withdrew from it presumably due to its still amateur preparation compared to that of FC Barcelona's.
 In the following year, however, they participated in the 1901–02 Copa Macaya, but only got one point as they finished last.
+During the tournament, they were trashed by Barcelona both home and away (12–0 and 0–15), with the latter coming in the last matchday to seal the title to Barça, which was the first official title in their rival's history.

 Decline and Collapse

 Català FC contested the championship of Catalonia from its beginnings, without ever achieving the title.
 Their best classification was a second-place finish in the 1910–11 season and two third-place finishes (1903–04 and 1906–07).
 The 1914–15 season ended in the tenth and last position, losing the first category that it never regained.

-The Català SC disappeared at the end of the 1920s.
+Català continued to play in the Bonanova until the end of 1910, the year in which the venue was demolished.
+In October 1919, the club moved to some land in Cornellà de Llobregat and went on to compete in the Llobregat championship.
+Català SC disappeared at the end of the 1920s.

 Football kit

 The colors of his clothing were blue and white.